 Alternative Blues Scale 3: The ‘Robben Ford’ Pentatonic

-One of the scales Robben Ford uses a lot to give a jazzier feel to a blues progress involves changing the b7 of the minor pentatonic for a natural 6 as follows:
+One of the scales Robben Ford uses a lot to give a jazzier feel to a blues progress involves swapping out the b7 of the minor pentatonic for a natural 6 as follows:

 This one is a little harder to ‘get hold of’ but persevere with it and you’ll soon hear some interesting results.
 You can, and should, tastefully incorporate the b5 wherever possible, and look for ways to change scales seamlessly.